Following on from our ‘Instagram for eCommerce’ guide, next up we’re looking at how to take full advantage of Pinterest for eCommerce.

 Like with any social network, they have a few rules.
 For example, there can be no promotional information, calls to action, service claims, price listing or deceptive content in the pin image.
 Ads must be accurate and lead to a relevant landing page with no signup requests.

-Penguin Random house, a global trade book publisher formed in 2013, a merger between Penguin and Random House, have really taken Pinterest by storm.
+Penguin Random House, a global trade book publisher formed in 2013, a merger between Penguin and Random House, have really taken Pinterest by storm.
 They have great boards with everything from a Favourite Quotes board with 56K followers to a Literary Biographies board with an impressive, 57.8K followers.

-They’ve opened up their audience base and run with it and shown that classic brands can do very well on social media if you can pitch the right balance.
+Whatsmore, they’ve opened up their audience base and run with it and shown that classic brands can do very well on social media if you can pitch the right balance.

 As well as this their vibrant use of colour is successful because generally, colour is good on Pinterest, particularly images with more than one dominant colour, which are repinned 3.25 times more often than images with just one dominant colour.

-Etsy is a huge marketplace with nearly a 1 million followers.
+Etsy is a huge marketplace with nearly 1 million followers.
 Individuals and some brands upload their products.
 On their account, you can find a lot of these products, gift ideas and guest boards, where Etsy invite other pinners to upload stuff they like.

-Their Pinterest branding pivots around a sense of community, they let the people and the products speak for themselves.
+Etsy’s Pinterest branding pivots around a sense of community, they let the people and the products speak for themselves.
 Some of their most popular images, many of which just feature relatively simple product close-up’s, some with basic filters, have attracted between 50K-70K Pins.

 This is because Pinterest images that have a medium lightness are repinned 20 times more often than mostly dark images and eight times more often than images that are mostly white.
-This accounts for why a massive 5.5% of the all Pinterest traffic is going to Etsy.
+This accounts for why a massive 5.5% of all Pinterest traffic is going to Etsy.

 Pinterest works like a search engine for content discovery.
 When people browse for boards, they will be more discoverable via search if the board names contain keywords.